 Next, draw out the fairy’s upper body and dress.
 No big changes there – we have only rounded up the arms a bit.
 The dress is drawn exactly as sketched.

 With the arms complete, you can outline the lower hair locks – make them fall nicely onto the shoulders.

 Then draw out the legs – make the visible shoe a bit pointy.

 Lastly, we complete the fairy drawing by outlining the wings.
 Similar to our butterfly drawing, we have rounded off the wing-tips.

 Here is the final completed fairy drawing, after we have erased the sketch lines – a cute fairy in a nice, dynamic pose, just rushing off to sprinkle some fairy dust with her wand.

-As usual, we finish our fairy drawing by colouring it in.
+Now that you know how to draw a fairy, we might as well finish our drawing by colouring it in.
 Here we really liked the turquoise colour for the wings and ended up with two colour variations.

 Our first fairy matches the turquoise wings to purple hair.
 We have reused the same purple on part of the skirt and wand and matched it with a dark green for the upper part of the dress and shoes.
 All those bold colours go nicely with the darker skin tone.